Emma Kendall BA (hons), PGCE (primary)

 Originally from Yorkshire, England, Catriona moved to Grand Cayman at the beginning of 2018 with her husband and young son.
 Catriona is also a poet, lyricist and an author of children’s stories.
 She hopes to foster an enjoyment of creative writing amongst the students at Footsteps!

-Kayla graduated high school with high honours and has also recieved her Associates in Business Administration.
-She's completed 1 year of her Bachelors in Education in Bristol, England and is continuing to persue this degree at UCCI.
-She has a passion for helping and teaching children.
-She believes that teaching is something she's meant to do- a way to give back and have a positive influence on the children of today.
-She's lived in Grand Cayman all of her life and has family in Jamaica.
-She loves music, playing sports and volunteering
+Kayla graduated high school with high honours and has also received her Associates in Business Administration.
+She has completed 1 year of her Bachelors in Education in Bristol, England and is continuing to pursue this degree at UCCI.
+Miss Kayla has a passion for helping and teaching children.
+She believes that teaching is something she's meant to do - a way to give back and have a positive influence on the children of today.
+She has lived in Grand Cayman all of her life and has family in Jamaica.
+In her spare time. she loves music, playing sports and volunteering.

 Miss Marcia - Spanish